Hexadoon/phobia/README.md

 - Keyboard and Mouse/trackpad inputs only

 ### How To Install
-In the "Dist" folder download the Phobia.exe file for Windows and the Phobia.dmg file for Mac OS.
+In the "Dist" folder select the appropriate download links for your system.

 ### How to Contribute
 #### Submitting Issues